eladtpro/azure-application-insights-trace-id/README.md

 ## Functions

-The code file defines an Azure Function App that consists of four functions that handle HTTP requests:
+The code file defines an Azure Function App that consists of four functions that handle both Service Bus queues and HTTP requests:

 ***start***: This function is triggered by an HTTP request with the route /start.
 It logs the request and then makes a GET request to another endpoint with the same headers.